 - The most common tool for cleaning manufactured modular detention systems is a truck with a tank and vacuum hose (Vactor® truck) to remove sediment and debris. - Underground detention systems are enclosed spaces where harmful chemicals and vapors can accumulate.
-Therefore, the inspection and maintenance of these facilities should be conducted by an individual trained and certified to work in hazardous confined spaces. - Periodic inspections of the inlet and outlet areas to ascertain correct operation of the system.

-• Access and maintenance requirements and methods vary by type of system; some maintenance activities may be accomplished without human entry into the system.
+Therefore, the inspection and maintenance of these facilities should be conducted by an individual trained and certified to work in hazardous confined spaces. - Periodic inspections of the inlet and outlet areas to ascertain correct operation of the system. - Access and maintenance requirements and methods vary by type of system; some maintenance activities may be accomplished without human entry into the system.
 Check the manufacturer's publications and the site's maintenance plan for details.

 Modular Detention Systems Drainage System Feature Potential Defect Conditions When Maintenance Is Needed Minimum Performance Standard Storage Area Plugged Air Vents One-half of the cross section of a vent is blocked at any point or the vent is damaged.
 Vents open and functioning.
 Debris and Sediment Accumulated sediment depth exceeds 10% of the depth of the storage area for 1/2 length of storage area or any point depth exceeds 15% of depth.
 Storage area free of sediment and debris.
 (Example: 72-inch deep storage area would require cleaning when sediment reaches depth of 7 inches for more than 1/2 length of storage area.)
-Leaks in Joints Between Storage/ Vault/ Pipe Section Any openings or voids allowing material to be transported into facility.
+Leaks in Joints Between Storage/ Any openings or voids allowing material to be transported into facility.
 (Will require engineering analysis to determine structural stability.)
 All joints between tank/pipe sections are sealed.
-Tears, Cracks or Leaks in Storage Area Structure Cracks wider than 1/2 inch and any evidence of soil particles entering the storage area through cracks or tears in top, bottom or walls, or maintenance/inspection personnel determines that the storage area is not structurally sound.
+Vault/ Pipe Section determine structural stability.)
+Tears, Cracks, or Leaks in Storage Area Structure Cracks wider than 1/2 inch and any evidence of soil particles entering the storage area through cracks or tears in top, bottom or walls, or maintenance/inspection personnel determines that the storage area is not structurally sound.
 Storage area replaced or repaired to design specifications and is structurally sound.
 No further evidence of soil particles entering through cracks/tears in enclosure.
 Poor Water Quality Inspection of discharge water for obvious signs of poor water quality (i.e. obvious oil or other contaminants present).
 Effluent discharge from vault clear, without thick visible sheen.
-Other Defects Listed in Manufacturer Specifications or Maintenance Literature NC Other damage or defects that prevent the system from functioning to design specifications.
-TE - Add a row for additional maintenance Defects repaired/ corrected per manufacturer's documentation and/ or design specifications.
-Manhole (if present) See "Mar ·
+Other Defects Listed in Manufacturer Specifications or Maintenance Literature Other damage or defects that prevent the system from functioning to design specifications.
+Defects repaired/ corrected per manufacturer's documentation and/ or design specifications.
+Vegetation Encroachment Root encroachment of tree or shrub have impacted function or integrity of wetvault.
+Roots are found in vault to be removed and repair vault.
+Manhole (if present) See "Mar hole"